gitandy/DragonLog/doc/EN_10_INSTALL.md

 An installation via MSI or Zip package should be self explaining.

 First I show the steps on Windows and finally on Linux.
-The installation on macOS should not be that diffrent from Linux.
+The installation on macOS should not be that different from Linux.

 Installation on Windows